Cultural transformation has an error budget

 The signals move on their own.
 The interpretation requires judgment.
 Rejection looks like a dip that correlates with a specific practice, shows up across the team, and draws complaints about the practice itself.
 Adjustment is different: the dip coincides with an unrelated incident, affects only the people still building the new habit, or fades within a sprint.
 Check-ins make that distinction.
 Without them, every regression looks the same.

-The big-bang cutover fails for culture too
+The big-bang cutover fails for culture, too

 Introduce version control, code reviews, testing, and CI/CD in the same sprint.
 The team hears one message: everything you've been doing is wrong.